Iteration: going through a tree

 A note on speed

-Iterating through tree using nodes(tree) will be faster than using POT(tree).
-This is mainly because of my inability to write an efficient iterator: currently, POT will allocate a number of times that is proportional to the size of the tree.
+Iterating through tree using nodes(tree) will be faster than using traversal(tree, ...).
+This is mainly because of my inability to write an efficient iterator (any help appreciated).
 Below is a simple example where we define functions that count the number of nodes in a tree:

 count_nodes_arbitrary(tree) = sum(x -> 1, nodes(tree)) # Arbitrary order